Harghita County: 2021 census

 Harghita county has the highest percentage of Hungarians in Romania, just ahead of Covasna county.
 The Hungarians form the majority of the population in most of the county's municipalities, with Romanians concentrated in the northern and eastern part of the county (particularly Toplița and Bălan), as well as in the enclave of Voșlăbeni.
+Harghita and neighboring Covasna County are the only two counties in Romania that do not have an ethnic Romanian majority.

 The Székelys of Harghita are mostly Roman Catholic, with Reformed and Unitarian minorities, while the ethnic Romanians are primarily Orthodox.
 Catholicism is strongest in the east, in the former Csíkszék, while Protestants are concentrated in the south and west of Odorheiu Secuiesc.
 By religion, the county is divided roughly as follows: